SatSargsyan/CSV-files/README.md

             swap(ref a,ref b);
             Console.WriteLine("after calling method swap {0}, {1}", a, b);
 ```
-####If we don't use ref, after swap a and b don't change their values
+####If we don't use ref, after swap a and b didn't change its value

 ```C#
 public static void swap(ref int  a, ref int  b)